issa-me-sush/referral-sdk-guide/README.md

 ## Quick Start

 ### Step 1: Get Credentials
-Contact OpenServ team to get:
+1. Contact OpenServ team to register your app and get your API key
-- Your app's API key
-- Your Telegram bot token
+2. Get your Telegram bot token from @BotFather

 ### Step 2: Choose Integration Method